 The largest French tech public offer in 2020 was the initial public offer concerning Nacon, an integrated player in video game publishing, for an enterprise value of €458 million.

 Legal and regulatory framework

 The general legal framework for any French share or asset tech deal is the French Commercial Code and the French Civil Code.
-In the context of any public takeover involving a tech target company that is either a French, an EU public company whose securities are listed in France or a dual-listed company, rules governing public takeovers set out in the French Monetary and Financial Code and the General Regulation of the French Financial Markets Authority will apply.
+In the context of any public takeover involving a tech target company that is either a French, a European Union (EU) public company whose securities are listed in France or a dual-listed company, rules governing public takeovers set out in the French Monetary and Financial Code and the General Regulation of the French Financial Markets Authority will apply.

 The Commercial Code (Article L430-1 et seq.) also provides for French merger control rules applying to mergers (including tech M&A transactions) where they meet the relevant French merger control thresholds and have no EU dimension.
 Mergers with an EU dimension are instead subject to the review of the European Commission (as per Regulation 139/2004).

 The European General Data Protection Regulation (GDPR) is now implemented under French law through Law No. 2018/493 of 20 June 2018 and Decree No. 2018/687 of 1 August 2018.

 In the context of the French tech M&A transactions, the French Intellectual Property Code (IPC) will provide the rules applicable to any intellectual and industrial property (IP) rights (see Section V).

 The PACTE Law, which entered into force on 23 May 2019, has facilitated squeeze-outs by reducing the threshold applying to all companies listed on Euronext and Euronext Growth from 95 to 90 per cent, aligning France with other major European markets such as the UK and Germany.
 Such reform should facilitate the completion of public-to-private transactions sponsored by private equity firms in France.